rliwoch/etcdhelper-nfs/README.md

 For the original Flant team article see:
 * «**[How to modify etcd data of your Kubernetes directly (without K8s API)](https://blog.flant.com/how-to-modify-etcd-data-of-your-kubernetes-directly-without-k8s-api/)**».

+In short, it is designed to change the PV NFS Sever coordinates when using https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner
 # Using etcdhelper

 ## Build